Bialik House, Tel Aviv

 Haim Nachman Bialik was born in Russia in 1873 and from the age of seven, he was raised by his Orthodox Jewish grandfather.
 When he was 15 years old Bialik moved to Lithuania to study at the Volozhin Yeshiva.
 He gradually drifted away from the strict life of Talmudic study and was eventually expelled.
 Some of his early writings reflect his disillusionment with the narrow-minded world of Yeshiva life.

 He moved to Odessa at age 18, where he mingled with the elite of Jewish culture including Ahad Ha’amBialik died and joined the Hovevei Zion movement.
 His first poem “To the Bird” was published in 1892.
 Returning to his hometown he married Manya Averbuch in 1893.
 After moving around the county for several years, Bialik returned to Odessa in 1900 and continued his involvement in Jewish literary circles and the Zionist movement for the next two decades.
-His first collection of poetry was published in Warsaw in 1901 to great critical acclaim and his poem “In the City of Slaughter” highlighting the horrors of Russian pogroms.
-Bialik translated several great European works into Hebrew including Shakespeare’s Julius Caesar, and Don Quixote.
+His first collection of poetry was published in Warsaw in 1901 to great critical acclaim and his poem “In the City of Slaughter” highlights the horrors of Russian pogroms.
+Bialik translated several great European works into Hebrew including Shakespeare’s Julius Caesar and Don Quixote.
 He published poetry in Yiddish newspapers in the Russian Empire.
 Among his works was The Book of Legends, a compilation of folk tales and proverbs extracted from the Talmud.
 Bialik remained in Odessa until 1921 when he traveled to Berlin.

 There he established his publishing house, Dvir, and joined other Jewish authors, and published developing modern Hebrew literature.
 In 1924, Bialik moved to Palestine where he reestablished his publishing house, Dvir, and devoted himself to cultural and social activities.
 He was already recognized as one of the greatest Hebrew literary figures, and in 1927 became head of the Hebrew Writers Union.
 He died in Vienna, Austria in 1934 from a heart attack following a prostate operation and is buried in Tel Aviv.